5 Days Helambu Trek

 During these months, one of the famous festivals, Dashain and Tihar, also falls.
 So you get to experience it as well.

-But as this is the peak season for trekking, finding suitable hotels can be challenging.
+However, as this is the peak season for trekking, finding suitable hotels can be challenging.
 Also, the routes are crowded, and you can find yourself, as a companion, all along the way.

 Spring ( March-May)